berbiche/dotfiles/README.md

         building the system configuration...
         ```

-        This command is also aliased to the command `nrsf` in my ZSH shell.
+        This command is also aliased to the command `nrsf` in my shells.

     - On Darwin